 - Witness statements which could be from family or close friends

-- Proof of financial losses as a consequence of the negligent treatment
+- Proof of financial losses because of the negligent treatment

 - Photographs showing extent of damage

-When you come to us to represent you, we will assign a personal medical negligence lawyer who will discuss with you, ascertain the strength of your claims and chances of winning.
-Not only that, we will give you the right hospital negligence advice, assist you to gather evidence to prove your claims and provide you with the best possible legal representation.
+When you come to us to start your claim, we complete a free claim assessment and if successful we will assign you to one of our partnered personal medical negligence lawyer who will discuss with you, ascertain the strength of your claims and chances of winning.
+Not only that, they will also give you the right hospital negligence advice, assist you to gather evidence to prove your claims and provide you with the best possible legal representation.

-Where necessary, we will also secure interim payments, to help you with your financial needs before the final settlement fee is agreed.
+Where necessary, your lawyer will seek to secure interim payments to help you with your financial needs before the final settlement fee is agreed.

 Compensation for hospital negligence in the UK depends largely on the circumstances surrounding your claims.
 They are therefore not fixed but vary according to the specifics and uniqueness of each claim.
-When making claims, you can claim for the following damages;
+When making claims, you may be able to claim for the following damages;

-General damages takes into account the severity of pain, injury, mental anguish or complication suffered as a result of medical negligence.
-Using our medical negligence claims calculator, we can give you a realistic idea of what you can expect as compensation for general damages.
+General damages take into account the severity of pain, injury, mental anguish or complication suffered as a result of medical negligence.
+Using our negligence claims calculator, we can give you an estimate of what you could expect as compensation for general damages.

 Special damages on the other hand covers financial losses, out of pocket expenses and other costs incurred or may be incurred in future as a result of the injury suffered.
 These include;